holt/syringe/README.md

 ### Sieve Of Eratosthenes (add, bind, on, copy) ###

 The sieve of Eratosthenes is a simple, ancient algorithm for finding all prime numbers up to any given limit.
-It does so by iteratively marking as composite (that is, not prime) the multiples of each prime, starting with the multiples of 2.
+It does so by iteratively marking as composite (that is, not prime) the multiples of each prime, starting with all multiples of 2.

 For this example we're going to implement two slightly different ways of recursively processing the data and see which one is more performant.
 First we create a processor that sieves the data using `reduce`:

 ```javascript
 Syringe.add('reduce', function (proc, arr, cnt) {